mattermost/docs/source/mobile/build-custom-mobile-apps.rst

 - Updating Mattermost Server.
 - Updating Mattermost Mobile apps.

 We highly recommend you update your custom Mattermost Mobile apps to incorporate any security or service releases.
-Prior to distribution, check any compatibility requirements for the Mobile apps and the Mattermost Server.
+Prior to distribution, check any compatibility requirements for the Mobile apps and the Mattermost server.
 Consult the `Mattermost Mobile App Changelog <https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md>`__ and the `Mattermost Server Changelog <https://docs.mattermost.com/administration/changelog.html>`__ for details.

 .. important::